 In addition, advanced features like Redis and Elasticsearch which are included as free add-ons with Cloudways, cost an extra $100 / month each with Kinsta.

-Honestly, in the real world, for a standard website or blog, I would argue that the difference is not going to be that great.
-It’s certainly not going to be more than $500 a month great, as you would be paying at the higher traffic volume example.
+Honestly, in the real world, for a standard website or blog, I would argue that the difference is not going to be noticeable.
+It’s certainly not going to be more than $600 a month great, as you would be paying at the higher traffic volume example.

 Kinsta is expensive because at high traffic volumes you are potentially using a lot of bandwidth.
 In 2019, the average webpage was 4MB in size, so with a million visitors a month you’d be looking at 4TB of bandwidth.
 Based on Google’s bandwidth charges, that’s over $500 in bandwidth.
 So Kinsta has to pass this cost on to you.

 However, this assumes no CDN.
 I think Kinsta’s pricing could be made fairer by charging based on bandwidth used instead of visitor numbers.